 1973: Stephen Stills’ band Manassas released their second studio album, Down the Road.

-1974: The self-titled debut album by Bad Company was released as the was the first LP issued on Led Zeppelin’s Swan Song record label.
+1974: Bad Company’s self-titled debut album was released as the first LP on Led Zeppelin’s Swan Song record label.

 1976: The Rolling Stones released their thirteenth British and fifteenth American studio album, Black and Blue.
 The LP was Ronnie Wood’s recording debut with the band as the replacement for Mick Taylor.